This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time Commitment

-This committee identifies candidates and helps members who are in the process of applying to the AIA College of Fellows.
+This committee identifies candidates and supports members pursuing elevation to the AIA College of Fellows.

 Responsibilities: